 First Generation Scholarship

-The Engineering Generation Scholarship is available to high school seniors who are the first in their family to attend college pursuing an engineering degree.
+The First Generation Scholarship is available to high school seniors who are the first in their family to attend college.
 Download the application (pdf).

 Engineering Legacy Scholarship